Helpful tips and a sample menu to help you plan a week of cooking on a sailboat.

 Top Tips for Cooking on a Boat

-The sheer quantity of groceries we had to store into the boat was frightning at first, but we managed to fit everything in (photo by Pierre-Luc Jodoin).
+The sheer quantity of groceries we had to store into the boat was frightening at first, but we managed to fit everything in.

-A boat featured a lot of hidden storage: water gallons under the seats, wine bottles into the table, beer cans under a floor panel (photos by Pierre-Luc Jodoin).
+A boat featured a lot of hidden storage: water gallons under the seats, wine bottles into the table, beer cans under a floor panel.

 A headlamp proved to be a very helpful gadget to help me watch over the pizzas in the oven which had no interior light.